 In a developmental edit, I will analyze your manuscript from the big-picture view down to the details.
 A developmental edit helps to shape a story by providing you with in-text comments and suggestions about specific passages.

+If you’re writing nonfiction, we’ll discuss structure, pacing, argument, thesis, and style.
 If you’re writing fiction, we’ll discuss elements such as plot, character development, continuity, structure, pacing, and overall impression.
-On the other hand, if you’re writing nonfiction, we’ll discuss structure, pacing, argument, thesis, style, and approach.
-Unlike in a manuscript evaluation, a developmental edit will include comments and markup within the manuscript itself, providing you with more detailed direction for moving into your next draft.
+Unlike in a manuscript evaluation, a developmental edit will include markup within the manuscript itself, providing you with more detailed direction for revision.

 Developmental editing projects take me 4-6 weeks to complete from our agreed start date.